snlamm/grind-mixins/README.md

 _overrides_ functions that already exist on the target.
 Automatically passes in the original function as the first argument.
 Errors if any of the functions _do not yet_ exist on the target.

 ##### prepend
  _adds_ 'before hooks' to functions that already exist on the target.
+All arguments passed into the function are passed into the before hooks.
 Errors if any of the functions do not yet exist on the target.
 Before hooks run synchronously.

 ##### append
 _adds_ 'after hooks' to functions that already exist on the target.
-Errors if any of the attribute do not yet exist on the target.
+All arguments passed into the function are passed into the after hooks.
+Errors if any of the functions do not yet exist on the target.
 After hooks run synchronously.

 For prepend and append, if the hooks should run _asynchronously_, use the special merges `awaitPrepend` and `awaitAppend`.
 Note, the methods these hooks are applied to will now each return a promise.